Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Proverbs 2:6-8: “For the Lord gives wisdom, and from His mouth come knowledge and understanding.
 He holds victory in store for the upright, He is a shield to those whose walk is blameless, for He guards the course of the just and protects the way of His faithful ones.”

-Proverbs 3:5-6: “Trust in the Lord with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.”
+Proverbs 3:5-6 (KJV*): “Trust in the Lord with all your heart; and lean not unto your own understanding.
+In all your ways acknowledge Him, and He shall direct your paths.”

 Proverbs 3:25-26: "Have no fear of sudden disaster or of the ruin that overtakes the wicked, for the Lord will be your confidence and will keep your foot from being snared."